24pullrequests/24pullrequests/Readme.md

 rbenv global 2.1.5
 ```

-Next, you'll need to make sure that you have postgres installed.
+Next, you'll need to make sure that you have PostgreSQL installed.
 This can be
 done easily on OSX using [Homebrew](http://mxcl.github.com/homebrew/) or by using [http://postgresapp.com](http://postgresapp.com).
-Please see these [further instructions for installing postgres via homebrew](http://www.mikeball.us/blog/setting-up-postgres-with-homebrew/).
+Please see these [further instructions for installing Postgres via homebrew](http://www.mikeball.us/blog/setting-up-postgres-with-homebrew/).

 ```bash
 brew install postgres phantomjs
 ```

-On Debian-based Linux distributions you can use apt-get to install postgres:
+On Debian-based Linux distributions you can use apt-get to install Postgres:

 ```bash
 sudo apt-get install postgresql postgresql-contrib
 ```

-On Windows, you can use the [Chocolatey package manager](http://www.chocolatey.org) to install postgres:
+On Windows, you can use the [Chocolatey package manager](http://www.chocolatey.org) to install Postgres:

 ```bash
 choco install postgresql